-The Government of Jharkhand with active support of the Government of India's has planned for implementing 24X7 Power for All (PfA) in Jharkhand.
+The Government of Jharkhand with active support of the Government of India has planned for implementing 24X7 Power for All (PfA) in Jharkhand.
 The program is aimed at achieving 24x7 reliable powers for all the households by FY 2019.
 The PfA roadmap includes interventions in generation, transmission, distribution, renewable energy and energy efficiency/ proposed to be implemented during FY16 to FY19.
 Government of Jharkhand through Jharkhand Urja Sancharan Nigam Limited (JUSNL) has planned to develop the transmission infrastructure in the State.
 This transmission infrastructure development is being funded from different sources e.g. domestic fund, Public Private Partnership (PPP) and multilateral funding.
 The Jharkhand Urja Sanchar Nigam Limited (the state run power transmission utility company) has approached the World Bank for assistance to fund a part of the transmission infrastructure under the Jharkhand Power System Improvement Project (JPSIP).
-The project covers the entire state of Jharkhand except for the districts served by the Damodar Valley Corporation i.e. Dhanbad and Hazaribagh.
-These two districts are part of the Hazaribagh Zone of JUSNL and are not covered under the Jharkhand Power Sector Improvement Program.
-However, transmission infrastructure in these districts would be developed under the different programs of JUSNL.
 The project would include creation of 25 new 132 kV substations and associated 132 KV transmission lines of around 1800 Kms.